polarblau/jekyll-hasty/README.md

 {% hasty_comments %}
 ```

-Ensure your posts is committed.
+Ensure your posts are committed.